 And it should.

-If you’re pregnant (or know someone who is) and need help changing your perspective, I wrote a FREE ebook just for you!
+If you’re pregnant (or know someone who is) and need help changing your perspective, I wrote a ebook just for you!
 Before You Were Born is a prayer guide for pregnancy, birth, and postpartum.
 It includes a list of verses and affirmations for labor plus a resource list for further reading.
-Get your copy here!
+Coming to the store soon!

 We will continue this series for the remainder of September, so if you’d like to see any subtopics addressed on the blog, let me know in the comments!